thooks1203/echodeed/DEMO_SCRIPT_5MIN_LIVE.md

 Student shares kindness—takes 30 seconds.
 Anonymous, authentic.

 *[Gesture to teacher feature]*
-They can thank a teacher who inspired them—builds staff morale.
+They can thank a teacher who inspired them—and teachers see those messages on their own dashboard.
+Builds staff morale every single day.

 *[Gesture to counter or dashboard]*
 Parent gets notified—strengthens family connection.